 Sources: Juvenile Offenders and Victims: A National Report, National Center for Juvenile Justice (2006)

 Violation of any drug law will result in some form of legal action.
 If a first offense involves a small amount of marijuana, you may be placed in a diversion program.
 This means you′ll be required to attend drug information classes and possibly participate in random drug testing.
 After you complete the classes, your case will be closed, with no arrest or juvenile record.
 If you fail to complete the program, formal charges may be filed.
-If you′re convicted of a drug violation, penalties include detention time, probation, and suspension or loss of your driver′s license.
+Any minors convicted of a drug violation face penalties that may include detention time, probation, and suspension or loss of a driver′s license.

 There′s help for anyone with a drug problem.
 A phone call to a local teen hotline, or any of the 12-Step programs in your community (Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, etc.) is a first step toward recovery and a drug-free life.
-Check the white pages of your phone book for local listings.
+See the resources listed below, click on your state in our Teen Help Network or search online for more resources in your area.

 If you have a problem with drugs or alcohol, get help!
 Medical care and counseling are available, and you may not need your parents′ consent to participate.
 Early warning signs indicating a problem include: